 Tips For Managing Your Money

 - Regardless of your politics or your tax bracket, a financial advisor can help you get your finances in order.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool connects you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors, get started now.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - The stock market can be volatile around presidential elections, so make sure you think about the long term.
 Using a workplace retirement plan like a 401(k) is all about years from now, not months from now.